rangle/angular-training-slides/exercises/es6/README.md

 ## Step 16

 When the race above is over, do another `walk` "race" between the `kingPenguin` and the `emperorPenguin`, but this time, whoever arrives at the finish line first will wait for the other to catch up and finish *together*.
-Console log a template string for each bird `value + " race2 over! " + (new Date()).toTimeString())`
+Console log a template string for each bird to `value + " race2 over! " + (new Date()).toTimeString())`